if-03-01-C-fall-2019/webapp-autodealer/CodingAssignment.md

 ## Required Tasks
 0. Copy the files of your site as it was handed in for the coding assignment 2.
 Take care that you **do not** copy the .git directory, since it would mess up your repository.

 1. Make a concept, how to integrate the following css 3 features into your website.
-   - Transitions
-   - Animations
+Especially consider to include the features in a way such that they integrate smoothly in your site.
-   - Transformations
+   - One of the dynamic features like Transitions, Animations, or Transformations
    - Shadows
    - Linear and/or radial gradients
    - Rounded corners